 - Serve Methi roti with Chickpeas Gravy

-- If you are using food processor for kneading, measurement for water & flour is important; for 2 cups of flour, you have to use 1 cup less 1 tbsp (185 ml) water.
+- We need to follow the measurements while kneading in the food processor : for 2 cups of flour, we have to use 1 cup less 2 tbsp (170 ml) of water.

-- For kids you can brush this roti with butter or ghee before serving.
+- You may brush this roti with butter or ghee before serving to kids.